-The quest to stand out in the inbox and get responses is never-ending, which is why teams and businesses are turning to video messages.
-Closing the deal, connecting with loyal clients, or making a great first impression requires engaging communication.
+The quest to stand out in the inbox and get responses is never-ending, which is why teams and businesses are turning to video messages, aka sending videos as a message via email or text.
+Closing the deal, connecting with loyal clients, or making a great first impression requires a more engaging form of communication.

 Why send a video message?

 Our preferred method of consuming content has changed; in today’s digital era, your audience is more likely to prefer videos and images over plain text.
 With that, businesses need to change the format in which they communicate and deliver their messages in order to effectively engage their audience.
 Using video to get prospects, customers, employees, etc. interested in your work and company can help get (and keep) your audience engaged.

 You don’t need a professional videographer or a ton of money to send impactful video messages; all you need is yourself, your message, and webcam.
 These videos can be recorded using your cell phone or computer and should last anywhere from 30 seconds to 2-3 minutes.

 An effective video message will deliver necessary information about what you or your organization can offer a potential client.
 However, you must choose your message carefully with such a short window of time.

 Get the most out of your next video email with these 10 tips for delivering effective and memorable video messages.
 Start sending videos as a message today with a free trial – free for 7 days.

 10 strategies to keep in mind when sending videos as a message

 Sending videos as a message is beneficial for both you and your recipient.
 These messages tend to be more engaging and easier for your audience to comprehend and remember.
 On the other hand, you not only get the benefit of communicating your message as you would in person, but you’ll also see an increase in engagement and click-through rates, stronger relationships, and more effective conversations.
 While the benefits of video messages are endless, there are a few items to consider in order to keep in mind to maximize effectiveness when sending videos as a message.

 1. Be aware of your background and distractions